Mahdi-Razi-Gandomani/B-Spline-Activations-Continual-Learning/README.md

 ### 3.2 Continual Regression Experiment

-We replicated the 1D regression experiment from KAN paper [1] to see wheather our approach could learn the peaks sequentially without forgetting the previous ones.
+We replicated the 1D regression experiment from KAN paper [1] to see whether our approach could learn the peaks sequentially without forgetting the previous ones.
 In this experiment data around each peak is given to the network sequentially (instead of all at once).
-The result show that B-splines demonstrate ability to retain previously learned peaks while adapting to new ones.
+The result show that B-splines demonstrate the ability to retain previously learned peaks while adapting to new ones.
 Unlike ReLU activation which exhibit severe catastrophic forgetting (completely losing earlier peaks).

-- During this experiment we observed **high sensitivity** to hyperparameters, the number of control points, degree, and domain bounds. we used random grid search to find a good combination of hyperparemeters.
+- During this experiment we observed **high sensitivity** to hyperparameters, the number of control points, degree, and domain bounds. we used random grid search to find a good combination of hyperparameters.
 This observation could point out a limitation of this approach.